 Witherspoon understood that, as his precious Savior put it in the gospels, you could possess the whole world but lose your own soul outside of Jesus Christ.
 There was and is no profit in that sad situation.

 John Witherspoon would become blind two years before his death at seventy-one years of age.
-He is buried in the Princeton Cemetery, his tombstone bearing an inscription of 239 words, all in Latin!
+He is buried in the Princeton Cemetery with an inscription on his tombstone of 239 words, all in Latin!